stridecolossus/jove-blog/blog/part-4-models/model-loader.md

 }
 ```

-Similarly for buffers that are used as descriptor set resources (such as uniform buffers):
+And similarly for buffers that are used as descriptor set resources such as uniform buffers:

 ```java
 public class ResourceBuffer extends VulkanBuffer implements DescriptorResource {